Tumebacillus ginsengisoli

 Tumebacillus ginsengisoli is a species of Gram positive, aerobic, bacterium.
 The cells are rod-shaped, non-motile, and form spores.
 It was first isolated from soil in a ginseng field in Pocheon, South Korea, and the species name is derived from the ginseng soil isolation location.
 T. ginsengisoli was the second species added to the genus Tumebacillus.

-The optimum growth temperature for T. ginsengisoli is 25-30 °C, and can grow in the 25-42 °C range.
+The optimum growth temperature for T. ginsengisoli is 25-30 °C, and it can grow in the 25-42 °C range.
 Its optimum pH is 6.0-9.0, and grows in pH range 5.0-9.0.
 The bacterium forms white colonies on R2A agar.